-- 1. What is the difference between the Old and New Testament priest-hood order? - 2.
+- 1. What is the difference between the Old and New Testament priesthood order? - 2.
 How do our priests reflect Christ in their service and our community? - 3.
-Compare and contrast the relationship we have with our parents and our spiritual fathers.
+How are we to be like priests in our service and our community?